Probesys/bileto/docs/developers/setup.md

 The development environment is managed with Docker by default.

-First, make sure to install [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/).
-Both `docker` and `docker-compose` must be executable by your normal user.
+First, make sure to install [Docker Engine](https://docs.docker.com/engine/install/).
+The `docker` command must be executable by your normal user.

 ## Install Bileto